Istanbul Military Museum

-Istanbul Military Museum (Askerî Müze) is dedicated to approximately one thousand years of Turkish military history.
-It is one of the leading museums of its kind in the world.
-The museum is open to the public everyday except on Mondays.
+The Istanbul Military Museum (Askerî Müze) is a museum of military history located in Şişli, Istanbul.
+The museum is focused on Turkic history, and exhibits a large collection of Turkish military equipment from the 13th century to the modern day.
+The museum was founded in its modern form in 1959 by the Turkish Armed Forces, which continue to operate it.

+The museum has been noted for propagandistic displays and omission of non-Turkish perspectives.
+It adopts a pro-Turkish stance on the Turkish invasion of Cyprus and has a hall dedicated to denying the Armenian genocide.

 History

 The origins of the Istanbul Military Museum (Askerî Müze) date back to the late Ottoman Empire, when the first military collections were exhibited in Hagia Irene (Saint Irene Church) in Istanbul—one of the city’s oldest surviving Byzantine churches.
 This initial display formed the foundation of the Ottoman Empire’s early military museum.

 In 1950, the collection was relocated to the First Army Headquarters building on Cumhuriyet Caddesi in the Harbiye district, near Taksim Square.
 The name Harbiye derives from the Ottoman Turkish word related to the Arabic ḥarb (“warfare”) and reflects the area’s historical role as the site of the Ottoman Military College, often compared to West Point or Sandhurst.
 The district continues to host important Turkish military institutions today.